krishnakanthnakka/tech-interview-handbook/contents/introduction.md

 ## What is this?

-The **Tech Interview Handbook** contains carefully curated content to help you ace your next technical interview with a focus on algorithms.
+The **Tech Interview Handbook** contains carefully highly curated content to help you ace your next technical interview with a focus on algorithms.
 While there are a ton of interview resources on the internet, the best ones are either not free, or they do not cover the complete interview process, usually only focusing on algorithms.

 ## Why do I want this?